NicKarlovich/oneDNDConversion/classes/cleric.md

 * New level 14 feature
 * Improves the blessed strikes feature you chose at level 7
     * Divine Strike.
 The extra damage of your Divine Strike increases to 2d8.
     * Potent Spellcasting.
-When you cast a Divine cantrip and deal damage to a creature with it, you can give vitality to yourself or another creature within 60 feet of yourself, granting a number of Temporary Hit Poin
+When you cast a Divine cantrip and deal damage to a creature with it, you can give vitality to yourself or another creature within 60 feet of yourself, granting a number of Temporary Hit Points

 #### Smite Undead